imligght/processo_seletivo-ufsc-rema/README.md

 ## How to use

-To use, just clone this repository using "git clone {link}" and run:
+To use, just clone this repository using "git clone https://github.com/imligght/processo_seletivo-ufsc-rema" and run:

 ### Windows
 ```